En blanc et noir

 En blanc et noir ([ɑ̃ blɑ̃ e nwaʁ]; "In White and Black"), L. 134, CD.
 142, is a suite in three movements for two pianos by Claude Debussy, written in June 1915.
-He composed the work on the Normandy coast, suffering from cancer and concerned about the involvement of France in the Great War.
+He composed the work on the Normandy coast, suffering from cancer and concerned about the prospects of France in the Great War.
 The work is full of personal literary and musical allusions.
 Each movement comes with a literary motto.
 In the second movement, Debussy quoted Luther's hymn "Ein feste Burg ist unser Gott" as a symbol of militant Lutheran Germany.
 The three movements were dedicated respectively to three people: Serge Koussevitzky, Jacques Charlot (an associate of Debussy's publisher who was killed in the war), and Igor Stravinsky.